domesticatedviking/TextyMcSpeechy/README.md

 ## December 23 2024: Maintenance updates
 - Fixed pip and numpy version issues that were causing  `install_piper.sh` to fail.  (pytorch-lightning requres pip<=24.0, piper can't preprocess datasets unless numpy<2.0.0)
+- Fixed bug in `download_defaults.sh` that was causing downloads of pretrained checkpoint files to be named incorrectly

 ## May 27 2024:  New tool - Dataset recorder